What Is Happening With Your Postpartum Body? - Baby Chick

 Share

-During pregnancy, your body is undergoing rapid changes to nourish the life growing inside of you.
+Your body undergoes rapid changes during pregnancy to nourish the life growing inside of you.
 These changes can be exciting and welcomed in anticipation of meeting the newest member of your family.
-However, after baby comes, we often forget or just weren’t prepared for the continued changes and discomforts of what is happening with your postpartum body.
-For years, these less than glamorous aspects of the “fourth trimester” were suppressed and not talked about openly.
-We can all be thankful that we live in an age where even the uncomfortable subjects can be talked about openly to help us all realize we aren’t alone.
+However, after baby comes, you may forget or aren’t prepared for the continued changes and discomforts of what is happening with your postpartum body.
+These less-than-glamorous aspects of the “fourth trimester” were suppressed and not talked about openly for years.
+We can all be thankful that we live in an age where we can speak openly about uncomfortable subjects to help us all realize we aren’t alone.

 What Is Happening With Your Postpartum Body?